shprink/conferences/2017/from-redux-to-ngrxstore/slides/redux.md

     <h4 class="fragment green">Easy to reason about</h4>

     <aside class="notes">
         <b>With Redux the store contains the entire state of your app.
 It is what we call "the Single Source of Truth!!!".
-When a component initiate a change (green arrow), the store apply this change and let the components know (blue arrows)</b>
+When a component initiate a change (green arrow), the store apply this change and let the components know about it (blue arrows)</b>
         <ul>
             <li>With the unidirectional data flow, all data in your application follow the same lifecycle pattern: there is no component to component communication</li>
             <li>It makes the logic of your application more predictable and easier to reason about.</li>